3D Scanning

 Note: You can choose the detail of the scan.
 High, medium, or low.
 High detail includes more scan points, low detail includes less, medium is in-between.

-1. The Software will now mesh the data, it may take a moment.
+- The Software will now mesh the data, it may take a moment.

-1. Once edits are complete, click save.
+- Once edits are complete, click Export Your Scan, then “Save mesh locally”.

-• STL: better for 3D printing
+- STL: better for 3D printing

-• OBJ: better for 3D modelling and animation.
+- OBJ: better for 3D modelling and animation.

-Additionally: if you wish to 3D print the object, you will need to reserve a 3D printer and get approval to print your object.
+Additionally: If you wish to 3D print the object, you will need to reserve a 3D printer and get approval to print your object.
 If you need assistance, please see our walkthrough on 3D printing or ask a Makerspace employee!

 Now you are ready to use your 3D Scanned object for however you wish to use it!